-Long Service voucher awards
+Long service voucher awards

 Recognise service milestones at 20, 30, 40, and 50, years of service.
 A framed long service certificate is also presented to the qualifying employee.
-In 2020 we made 337 awards including 3 for 50 years' service and 53 for 40 years' service.
+In 2020, we made 337 awards including three for 50 years' service and 53 for 40 years' service.

-- An additional days annual leave entitlement at 5 and 10 years' of service. - · Safety awards to teams who are accident free. - Matching awards for c.80 employees who raise money for charitable causes in 2020. - · Employees who have 12 months free of sickness/absence receive a letter from their senior manager congratulating them on their achievement and thanking them for their continued commitment.
+- · An additional days annual leave entitlement at five and ten years' of service. - · Safety awards to teams who are accident free. - · Matching awards for around 80 employees who raise money for charitable causes in 2020.

-In addition to the actions identified above where we can make a real difference in promoting WPD as a stand out employer, we will continue the actions and initiatives we started towards the end of the RIIO-ED1 period.
-These will include a review of training and development opportunities, by further enhancing our internal traineeships and providing the opportunity for employees to study for a level 3 or 4 qualification in preparedness for those roles that require this level of qualification.
+In addition to the actions identified above where we can make a real difference in promoting WPD as a 'stand out' employer, we will continue the actions and initiatives we started towards the end of the RIIO-ED1 period.
+These will include a review of training and development opportunities, by further enhancing our internal traineeships and providing the opportunity for employees to study for a level three or four qualification in preparedness for those roles that require this level of qualification.

-In addition, we will look to up-skill our employees to take on new roles created by the changing industry in areas such as DSO, low carbon technologies and digitalisation.
-We will appoint and train and utilise fully, mentors to support those who wish to enhance their career and we will seek to appoint new apprentices (above our agreed headcount) from disadvantaged backgrounds to future occupy roles as part of our succession planning arrangements, but who, may not have had a chance to gain qualifications for whatever reason.
+In addition, we will look to upskill our employees to take on new roles created by the changing industry in areas such as DSO, low carbon technologies and digitalisation.
+We will appoint and train and utilise fully mentors to support those who wish to enhance their career and we will seek to appoint new apprentices (above our agreed headcount) from disadvantaged backgrounds to occupy future roles as part of our succession planning arrangements, but who may not have had a chance to gain qualifications for whatever reason.
 Greater involvement with schools and colleges will be paramount in attracting those students who wish to take on a career in engineering.